 Delhi without Metro is like pizza without cheese and waffles without Nutella - simply unimaginable!
 Ever since it came into being, metro has been a saviour to all us Dilliwalas and we can’t imagine a day without it.
-Bringing Delhi more closer, the recently opened Pink Line is exactly what we needed.
+Bringing Delhi closer, the recently opened Pink Line is exactly what we needed.
 So scroll on to know everything about this new member of the metro family!

-For all those who use #Travellers on all their social media posts ‘cause they *literally* spend half of their lives travelling and changing metro, it’s time to rejoice because Pink Line is finally here!
+For all those who use #Travellers on all their social media posts ‘cause they *literally* spend half of their lives travelling and changing metros, it’s time to rejoice because Pink Line is finally here!
 Having connectivity with three of the biggest stations - Azadpur, NSP and Rajouri Garden, this line will reduce your travel time between Dwarka 21 (Blue Line) and Rithala (Red Line) by over 16 minutes and Rajouri Garden and Azadpur by nearly 23 minutes *woohoo*.

-This delightful Pink metro will feature the new UTO (Unattended Train Operations) or driverless trains ‘cause of the highly precise automation technology that it uses *NAICE*.
+This delightful Pink Line metro will feature the new UTO (Unattended Train Operations) or driverless trains ‘cause of the highly precise automation technology that it uses *NAICE*.
 Which also means you get that Tarzan, the Wonder Car feels in real life - how cool is that?!

-This wonder train (yes, we’re calling it that from now on), for the first time ever will connect the North and South campuses of Delhi University *say whaaaa*, which means that you can reach your college in North campus from South Delhi (and vice versa) in just 40 minutes *YAY*!
+This wonder train (yes, we’re calling it that from now on), for the first time ever will connect the North and South Campuses of Delhi University *say whaaaa*, which means that you can reach your college in North campus from South Delhi (and vice versa) in just 40 minutes *YAY*!